opendevshop/devshop/devmaster/README.txt

 All tasks have specific permissions, so you can grant roles individual tasks.

+1. Pull Code
+  $ drush @project_NAME provision-devshop-pull ENVIRONMENT

-1. Pull Code | drush @alias provision-devshop-pull | drush @alias pdp This task pulls your code, runs new updates, reverts features, and clears caches.
-It can be used as a Deployment task, for test sites
+  This task runs on the dev platform for this project.
+It runs git pull, and optionally runs new updates, reverts features, and clears caches.
+It is used to keep the dev server up to date on every commit via the devshop_pull module, and can be used as the deployment task.

   - Git Pull the code for your site's platform.
   - Then, all optionally: